marten-seemann/base-drafts/draft-ietf-quic-transport.md

 tempted to suggest that this include any value less than 2^30 so that normal processing works - and can be properly exercised.]]

-A Retry packet is never explicitly acknowledged and is not re-transmitted.
+A Retry packet is never explicitly acknowledged in an ACK frame by a client.

+A server MUST only send a Retry in response to a client Initial packet.

-After receiving a Retry packet, the client immediately retransmits its handshake data in its original Initial packet, along with a copy of the Retry packet.
+In response to receiving a Retry, the client should respond with a new Initial packet with the Token field set to the token received in the Retry packet.
-\[\[TODO: replace this with Nick's proposal.]]

-The payload of the Retry packet is completely opaque to QUIC and is not intended to be parsed as a regular packet.

 ### Handshake Packet {#packet-handshake}